John Martyn: Career

-Late 1960s
+1960s and 1970s

 Mentored by Hamish Imlach, Martyn began his professional musical career when he was 17, playing a fusion of blues and folk resulting in a distinctive style which made him a key figure in the British folk scene during the mid-1960s.
 He signed to Chris Blackwell's Island Records in 1967 and released his first album, London Conversation, the same year.
 Released in 1968, his second album, The Tumbler, was moving towards jazz.

-1970s

-Original sound

 By 1970 Martyn had developed a wholly original and idiosyncratic sound: acoustic guitar run through a fuzzbox, phase shifter and Echoplex.
-This sound was first apparent on Stormbringer! released in February 1970.
+This sound was first apparent on Stormbringer!, released in February 1970.

-Collaborations with Beverley Martyn

 Stormbringer! was written and performed by Martyn and his then-wife Beverley, who had previously recorded solo as Beverley Kutner.
 Their second duo album, The Road to Ruin, was released in November 1970.
 Island Records felt that it would be more successful to market Martyn as a solo act and this was how subsequent albums were produced, although Beverley continued to make appearances as a backing singer as well as continuing as a solo artist herself.